Bio Long Version

 Most recently he’s produced and directed the widely acclaimed theatrical feature documentary PGS – Intuition is your Personal Guidance System.

-Bill is also an Adjunct Professor of Screen Studies at the Queensland University of Technology – and as an author has a trilogy of Young Adult novels, called Palace of Fires published by Penguin Random House.
+Bill is also an author of a trilogy of Young Adult novels called Palace of Fires, published by Penguin Random House.

-His other books include The Way, My Way – his memoir of walking the Camino de Santiago, as well as the book adaptation of PGS the movie.
+His other books include The Way, My Way – his best-selling and highly acclaimed memoir of walking the Camino de Santiago, as well as the book adaptation of PGS the movie.